 Every year, people flock to casinos in hopes of hitting it big.
-Since sports betting has been legalized, more people engage in gambling than before.
-Especially because they no longer have to travel to casinos or states where gambling is legal to partake.
+And since sports betting has been legalized, more people are gambling than before.

-One thing to be aware of, though, is that certain winnings are taxable and are reported on IRS form W2-G. This is a document which outlines your gambling winnings from a specific institution.
-That institution prepares the form to send to you and the IRS.
+One thing to be aware of, though, is that certain winnings are taxable and are reported on IRS Form W-2 G. This document outlines your gambling winnings from a specific establishment.
+They should prepare the form to send to you and the IRS.

-Only winnings above a certain amount from specific games will be reported on form W2-G.
+Only winnings above a certain amount from specific games will be reported on form W-2 G. Those include: